DeadSwimek/cs2-vip/README.md

     "BombInfo": 0,  // Id of group 0,1 (0 is Group1, 1 is Group2, 2 is Group3)
     "ReservedSlots": 0  // Id of group 0,1 (0 is Group1, 1 is Group2, 2 is Group3)
   },
+  "Messages": {
+    "AllowCenterMessages": true // If is true, server print to center messages },
   "ConfigVersion": 1
 }
 ```